Career Timeline of Sidney Crosby: Major Achievements and Milestones

 In 2005, Sidney Crosby led his club, the Rimouski Océanic, to the Memorial Cup final.

-In 2005, Sidney Crosby was selected first overall by the Pittsburgh Penguins in the NHL entry draft, marking the beginning of his NHL career.
+In 2005, Sidney Crosby was selected first overall by the Pittsburgh Penguins in the NHL entry draft, marking a significant moment in his career.

-In 2005, Sidney Crosby won gold at the World Junior Championships, representing Canada.
+In 2005, Sidney Crosby won gold at the World Junior Championships, marking an early international achievement.

 October 28, 2006: First NHL Hat-Trick

-On October 28, 2006, Sidney Crosby scored his first NHL hat-trick in an 8–2 victory over the Philadelphia Flyers.
+On October 28, 2006, Crosby scored his first NHL hat-trick during an 8-2 victory over the Philadelphia Flyers.

 May 31, 2007: Named Team Captain

-On May 31, 2007, Sidney Crosby was named the team captain of the Pittsburgh Penguins, becoming the youngest team captain in NHL history at 19 years, 9 months, and 24 days old.
+On May 31, 2007, Sidney Crosby was named the Pittsburgh Penguins' team captain, making him the youngest team captain in NHL history at 19 years, 9 months, and 24 days old.

 July 10, 2007: Contract Extension